 - Impossible Number - A number that while it's the correct result of an average, it has an impossible real-world value, i.e. the average family has 2.5 children, but you can't have .5 of a person.

 - Mean - The average of a group of two or more amounts.
 To get the mean or average, add the numbers, then divide the result by the number of amounts you summed.
 Simply, the mean of 3, 15, and 21 is 3+15+21 divided by 3, which is 13.

 - Median - The number in the exact middle of a set of numbers.
 So, in the set: 1,3,4,6,13,15,21 - 6 is the median of the set.

 - Pictograph - A graph displaying information through pictures.

 - Venn Diagrams - Used to show relationships among two or more groups or sets of things.
-For example: